ming-ddtechcg/nuodb-operator/README.md

 # Install Prerequisites

-### Clone a copy of the NuoDB Operator from Github if planning to use OpenShift 3.11
+### Clone a copy of the NuoDB Operator from Github
 In your home or working directory, run:

 &ensp; `git clone https://github.com/nuodb/nuodb-operator`